AllenCellModeling/DLITE/docs/ZO-1_data/index.rst

 ZO-1 Data
 ==============

-Now, let's test DLITE on ZO-1 time-series data collected at the Allen Institute.
+So far, we have validated DLITE on Synthetic data.
+Now let's try running DLITE on the ZO-1 dataset.

 .. toctree::
    :maxdepth: 2